Two engine military/commercial long-range cargo/passenger aircraft

-The DC3 was used extensively during WW11 by the Allies for supplies and parachuting troops behind enemy lines.
+The DC-3 was used extensively during WW11 by the Allies for supplies and parachuting troops behind enemy lines.
 It was extensively used in D-Day operations and could tow troop gliders.
-Each HARS aircraft has a towing ring in the tail to tow a troop glider.
+Two of the HARS aircraft have a towing ring in the tail to tow a troop glider.

 The military version also has double-width cargo doors and strengthened floors and could carry up ~28 paratroops or ~2.5 Tonnes of cargo or ~18 Stretchers.

 Production of the DC-3 finished in 1949, with a total production of ~16,000 including some built in Japan (~480) and Russia (~4,900).

 The RAAF used 124 Dakotas.
 In commercial guise ANA/ANSETT-ANA operated 70, East-West Airlines operated 7, QANTAS operated 20 (owning 8), and TAA operated 23 DC-3s.

 The DC-3 is a very strong rugged aircraft.
 There is a famous quote that says: “The only aircraft that can replace a DC-3 is another DC-3”.

 There are still more than 300 flying examples worldwide.

 The HARS aircraft were both built during WW11 in Oklahoma City in early1945.
 Both were delivered to US Army Air Force on the same day, 20th April, 1945.
 They are #76774 and #76764.
 They were delivered to the RAAF as A65-94 and A65-95 in May, 1945.